geist-org/vue/docs/en-us/getting-started/introduction.md

-## About
+## Introduction

 ### Why @zeit-ui/vue

 `@zeit-ui/vue` is a Vue implementation for [zeit style](https://github.com/zeit-ui/zeit-style), originating from [Zeit Design](https://zeit.co/design).
 Lean more at [GITHUB](https://github.com/zeit-ui/vue).

 The design of the Zeit is concise and aesthetic feeling, this is an important reason for popular of Zeit.
 Now you can use them through the `@zeit-ui/vue`.

 <br>